inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Project Structure
-The structure is very simple at the current moment of time and as the time goes and I keep coding, the structure will get more complicated.
+The structure is quite simple at the moment, but as time passes and development continues, it will become more complex

 ```
 app_python